-Just remember, these are bare minimum requirement and you can add more circuits as you see fit to accommodate the load of the appliance you plan to plug in or add to your bathroom.
-For all I know, you may have three girls needing to use a hair dryer at the same time.
-In that case, I'd add a circuit and GFCI outlet for each hair dryer.
+Just remember, these are the bare minimum requirement, and you can add more circuits as you see fit to accommodate the load of the appliance you plan to plug in or add to your bathroom.

 Living Room, Dining Room, and Bed Rooms